Judicial Compassion

 Again, she didn’t cry.
 I stood with her and watched as she held her son as if she were caring for him, just as any mother would care for their own healthy baby.

-h.
+On a cold dark December morning, just a few days before Christmas, we laid one of God’s children to rest.
+It’s a pitiful sight to see a tiny white coffin lowered into the hard cold earth.
 And as I committed his soul to God’s care, Jeanine broke into tears.
 She kept apologising to me and towards the grave.
 Through her tears she kept saying she was sorry.
 When I asked what were her apologies for, Jeanine said that God must think she is bad to have let her son die.
 I couldn’t hold back my own tears.

 I’ve visited Jeanine regularly since December.
 I’ve encouraged her to become involved in community activities, coming to church, meeting people.
 But sadly, my endeavours have been unsuccessful.
 I’ve watched her lose weight and I’ve carried meals to her in the evenings.
 And when I’ve insisted on remaining with her until she ate, she would politely say that she was just too tired and say she wanted to sleep.

-the doctor has explained to me; Jeanine is not ill enough to be hospitalised again, yet she is not mentally well enough to be on her own.
+I spoke with her doctor on several occasions and we both share the same concerns.
+As the doctor has explained to me; Jeanine is not ill enough to be hospitalised again, yet she is not mentally well enough to be on her own.
 She’s been placed on a home-visit scheme for visits by a mental health officer.
 But Jeanine tells me the man seems rushed and attempts to push her into taking ‘mental exercises’ which she describes as ‘stupid.’

 I couldn’t imagine more happening to Jeanine until my visit with her two weeks ago.
 When she answered the door I asked how she was.
 She told me that she was going to prison.
 I was shocked and asked her why.
 She handed me a piece of paper.
 It was a warrant that had been served on her for her failure to notify Social Security that her son had died. (to be precise, ‘receiving benefits to which she wasn’t entitled’).
 They had been paying her benefits since his death.
-And when she failed to answer their letters about the baby’s death, whoever the paper pusher is at Social Security decided, without a scintilla of curiosity or compassion,
+And when she failed to answer their letters about the baby’s death, whoever the paper pusher is at Social Security decided, without a scintilla of curiosity or compassion, that she was being dishonest.

 The mountain of unopened mail would suggest otherwise.
 She simply didn’t know or care.
 I had ignored the mail myself, only because during my visits I was trying to focus on her immediate needs and I had referred her to both social services and her doctor.
 Therefore I assumed (wrongly) that they had been helping in those matters.